mirigi/mirigi.github.io/en/index.md

 contactText: Join the ranks of these distinguished structures and elevate your building's potential with Mirigi.
 Contact us through any of our channels to schedule a demonstration and discover how Mirigi's digital counseling can boost your development!
 Experience the transformation and innovation that only Mirigi can offer.
 title: Mirigi Smart Concierge
 keywords: smart concierge, building management, resident experience, smart building, automation, luxury living
-description: Mirigi revolutionizes condominium living by offering a smart concierge service that enhances resident-building interactions.
-It provides luxury interfaces for various services like reservations, valet parking, and deliveries, accessible via mobile devices or in-wall touch panels.
-Mirigi empowers building staff to deliver exceptional service efficiently, streamlining operations and boosting productivity.
-With integration into building automation, residents enjoy unprecedented control over their living spaces, including security features.
+description: "Mirigi enhances resident-building interactions with a smart concierge service, offering luxury interfaces for reservations, valet parking, and deliveries, accessible via mobile or in-wall touch panels."
 ---
 Experience the future of condominium living with Mirigi, the groundbreaking concierge service that transforms resident-building interactions into seamless digital experiences.
 Elevate your lifestyle with luxury interfaces for reservations, valet parking, workflows, deliveries, and <a href='#features' class='js-scroll-trigger'>more</a>.